-Holders ("public shareholders") of CNAC's public shares ("public shares") may elect to redeem their shares for their pro rata portion of the funds available in the trust account established in connection with the Company's initial public offering (the "trust account") in connection with the Extension Amendment (the "Election") regardless of how such public shareholders vote in regard to that amendment, or if such public shareholders do not vote or do not instruct their broker or bank how to vote.
+Holders ("public shareholders") of CNAC's public shares ("public shares") may elect to redeem their shares for their pro rata portion of the funds available in the trust account established in connection with the Company's initial public offering (the "trust account") in connection with the Extension Amendment (the "Election") regardless of how such public shareholders vote in regard to that amendment.
 However, the Company will not proceed with the Extension Amendment if the redemption of public shares in connection therewith would cause the Company to have net tangible assets of less than \$5,000,001.
 If the Extension Amendment is approved by the requisite vote of shareholders (and not abandoned), the remaining public shareholders will retain their right to redeem their public shares for their pro rata portion of the funds available in the trust account upon consummation of the business combination when it is submitted to the shareholders.

-The withdrawal of funds from the trust account in connection with the Election will reduce the amount held in the trust account following the redemption, and the amount remaining in the trust account may be significantly reduced from the approximately \$148.8 million that was in the trust account as of January 31,
+The withdrawal of funds from the trust account in connection with the Election will reduce the amount held in the trust account following the redemption, and the amount remaining in the trust account may be significantly reduced from the approximately \$[147] million that was in the trust account as of [•], 2019.

-2019.
 In such event, CNAC may need to obtain additional funds to complete a business combination and there can be no assurance that such funds will be available on terms acceptable to the parties or at all.